Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 \subsubsection{Mass Delivery}

 \rsph{\ensuremath{R_{\rm{sphere}}}} We now examine the nature of the gas mass during the collapse.
-Figure \ref{fig.anatomy} only shows density of the preimage gas, which covers a sparse subset of the surrounding material, and by the end it gives only location information.
+Figure \ref{fig.anatomy} only shows density of the preimage gas, which covers a sparse subset of the surrounding material.
 It is valuable to also make a complete census of the gas around the collapsing object.

-Figure \ref{fig.violent} shows mass vs. time and radius At each time, a sphere of gas is extracted that is centered on the centroid of the particles and has a radius equal to the most distant particle.
+Figure \ref{fig.violent} shows mass vs. time and radius.
+At each time, a sphere of gas is extracted that is centered on the centroid of the particles and has a radius equal to the most distant particle.
 The particles all collapse to a few zones at the end, so the analysis sphere has a minimum radius of one root-grid-zone.
 The vertical lines show \tsing\ and \tsung.

 The top panel shows interior mass vs time,